Lovely Professional University

-Lovely Professional University (LPU) is a private university located in Phagwara, Punjab, India.
+Lovely Professional University (LPU) is a private university located in Chiheru, Phagwara, Punjab, India.
 Established under the Lovely Professional University Act, 2005, it commenced operations in 2006.

 Governance

-The university is founded and governed by Chancellor Ashok Kumar Mittal, while administration and operations are governed by his wife, Rashmi Mittal, as the pro-chancellor of the university.
+The university's founder and chancellor is Ashok Kumar Mittal, with his wife Rashmi Mittal as the pro-chancellor.

 Academics

 LPU has schools on various subjects including business, fashion design, engineering, law, education, agriculture, humanities, and tourism.

-Affilitations
+Affiliations

 The Lovely Professional University is affiliated and recognised by national facilitators such as the University Grants Commission (UGC), the Pharmacy Council of India, and the Bar Council of India.

 LPU's School of Agriculture is accredited by the Indian Council of Agricultural Research.
 It has accreditations and memberships of the National Board of Accreditation (NBA), Council of Architecture (CoA), and National Council for Teacher Education (NCTE).

 LPU is a member of the Association of Commonwealth Universities.
 The distance education programmes are approved by the UGC's Distance Education Bureau.